Praskovia Saltykova: Saint Petersburg

 In 1708, Praskovia Saltykova moved with her daughters and her entire household to the new capital of Saint Petersburg on the Tsar's orders, where their own palace had been allotted to them by the Neva.
 She was, however, allowed to visit Izmaylovo, which she often did.

 In contrast to many other female relations of Peter, Praskovia never refused to attend the Westernized entertainments, such as theater plays and masquerade balls, or to dress herself and her ladies-in-waiting in costumes on such occasions or to drink alcohol in gender-mixed parties, which was a part of Peter's reforms of upper class social and court life.
 During this period, after the divorce of Peter from his first wife and before his marriage to his next, Praskovia as well as Peter's sister ceremoniously acted as the first ladies of his court, as his new Western court needed a hostess for him to receive ambassadors and similar events in accordance with his desired Western standard.

 In 1712, she and her daughters attended the wedding of Peter I and the future Catherine I of Russia.

 In accordance with her reverence for the Tsar's office, she did not protest his right to arrange marriages for her daughters.
 When her daughter Anna left for Courland, Peter arranged for Praskovia to visit with her in Riga.

 During her last years, Praskovia was affected by a deteriorating health and often visited spas for health reasons.
 In 1719, she visited the waters of Konchezerskoye, and the Olonets in 1721.
 During this period, she was also reported to drink very much.
 She received her eldest daughter Catherine when she escaped home to Russia from an abusive marriage in 1722.

-In 1722, the courtier Vasily Derevnina stole her letters to her lover Vasily Yushkov, and she had him illegally arrested and interrogated, during which he was severely abused.
+In 1722, the courtier Vasily Derevnin stole her letters to her lover Vasily Yushkov.
+She had him illegally arrested and interrogated, during which he was reportedly severely abused.
 When Tsar Peter investigated the case, her servants who had acted on her orders were arrested and Yushkov was exiled to Nizhny Novgorod.
 The fate of Derevnina is unknown.

 Praskovia Saltykova continued to participate in court life until her death, and hosted a birthday party for her youngest daughter shortly before her death.
 She was given a stately funeral by Tsar Peter, which became the first Imperial funeral hosted in the new capital of Saint Petersburg.